cornell-colab/SGFDH-2022/W5 Relational Databases/W5 Game Plan.md

 ### After the Session

-**Spend some time giving love, care, and attention to your data.** Will you work on designing your metadata scheme and actually assembling your dataset?
+**Spend some time giving care, and attention to your data.** Will you work on designing your metadata scheme and actually assembling your dataset?
 Clean some data with OpenRefine?
 Start mapping your data or a subset of your data?
 Begin designing a database and experitmenting with SQL?
 Choose a path to experiment with.

 Then, **Post** any questions, confusions, or new options or directions that have come up for you.